 The Code of Practice for the Pharmaceutical Industry is administered by the Prescription Medicines Code of Practice Authority.
-The Authority is responsible for the provision of advice, guidance and training on the Code of Practice as well as for the complaints procedure.
-It is also responsible for arranging for conciliation between companies when requested to do so and for scrutinising advertising and meetings on a regular basis.
+The Authority is responsible for the provision of advice, guidance and training on the Code as well as for the complaints procedure.
+It is also responsible for arranging for conciliation between companies when requested to do so and for arranging for the scrutiny of advertising and meetings on a regular basis.

 The Authority is not an investigatory body as such.
 It asks the respondent company for a complete response and may ask the parties to a case for further information in order to clarify the issues.
-It is essentially an adversarial process in which the evidence to be taken into account comes from the complainant and the respondent company. complainant has the burden of proving their complaint on the balance of probabilities.
+It is essentially an adversarial process in which the evidence to be taken into account comes from the complainant and the respondent company, though the Authority can seek evidence from third parties where necessary.
+A complainant has the burden of proving their complaint on the balance of probabilities.
 Anonymous complaints are accepted and like all complaints are judged on the evidence provided by the parties.
 The weight to be attached to any evidence may be adversely affected if the source is anonymous and thus in some instances it will not be possible for such a complaint to proceed.